Skip to content

 The surcharge is based on the working capital ratio (VFH in Icelandic) and the equity ratio (EFH in Icelandic) of travel agencies.

-When deciding the surcharge percentage, the VFH is weighted 2/3 and the EFH 1/3.
+When determining the surcharge percentage, the VFH weighs 2/3 and the EFH 1/3.

-The maximum surcharge is 50% and the minimum surcharge is 8% of the calculated base security amount (GT) when surcharge is levied.
+The maximum surcharge is 50% and the minimum is 8% of the difference between the calculated base security amount (GT) and the caclulated sercurity amount (T).
+Travel agencies with turnover subject to insolvency protection below ISK 20 million are excempt from surcharge.

 The percentage of the surcharge depends on the combined effect of the working capital ratio and the equity ratio.
-Each ratio is then divided into three risk groups.
+Each ratio is divided into three risk levels.

 The surcharge is calculated according to the following: